obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 `group by status.name` and `group by status.type` were introduced in Tasks 1.23.0.

 For more information, including adding your own customised statuses, see [[Statuses]].

+## Group by Dates in Tasks

+1. `created`
+    - The created date of the task, including the week-day, or `No created date`.
+1. `start`
+    - The start date of the task, including the week-day, or `No start date`.
+1. `scheduled`
+    - The scheduled date of the task, including the week-day, or `No scheduled date`.
+1. `due`
+    - The due date of the task, including the week-day, or `No due date`.
+1. `done`
+    - The done date of the task, including the week-day, or `No done date`.
+1. `happens`
+    - The earliest of start date, scheduled date, and due date, including the week-day, or `No happens date` if none of those are set.

+> [!released]
+`happens` grouping option was introduced in Tasks 1.11.0.<br>
+`created` grouping option was introduced in Tasks 2.0.0.

 ## Group by Other Task Properties